-Cost of Goods Sold
+Cost Of Goods Sold

-We began capitalizing inventory costs once DANYELZA was approved by the FDA in November 2020.
-Cost of goods sold was \$1.1 million and \$0.2 million for the three months ended June 30, 2022 and 2021, respectively.
-Our cost of goods sold includes amounts related to materials, third-party contract manufacturing, third-party packaging services, freight, labor costs for personnel involved in the manufacturing process, third party royalties for approved products, and indirect overhead costs.
+Cost of Goods Sold was \$2.1 million and \$1.8 million for the three months ended March 31, 2023 and 2022, respectively.
+Increased cost of goods sold was driven by increased product revenue in the three months ended March 31, 2023.
+The change in cost of goods sold also reflects increased vials for compassionate use during the three months ended March 31, 2022, compared to the same period in 2023.
+Our cost of goods sold includes amounts related to materials, third-party contract manufacturing, third-party packaging services, freight, labor costs for personnel involved in the manufacturing process, third-party royalties for approved products, and indirect overhead costs.
 In periods prior to receiving FDA approval for DANYELZA, we recognized inventory and related manufacturing costs of DANYELZA as research and development expenses.
-This resulted in inventory being sold during the quarter ended June 30, 2021 for which a portion of the costs had been previously expensed prior to FDA approval.
-All inventory sold in the quarter ended June 30, 2022 had been produced after we had received FDA approval for DANYELZA.